bautistamad/node-todo-console-app/README.md

 ## Requirements

-For development, you will only need Node.js and a node global package, Inquirer,Colors and uuid, installed in your environement.
+For install , you will only need Node.js and a node global package, Inquirer,Colors and uuid, installed in your environement.

 ### Packages: